Crypto Spot vs Crypto CFD Guide

 This post is also available in: Português

-Trading Bitcoin or other cryptocurrencies is not a new concept for many people.
-Spot trading involves purchasing a digital currency when its price is low and selling it as soon as the price rises to make a profit.
-Although spot trading has been in existence for some time now, another form of trading digital currencies known as crypto CFDs has recently emerged.
-The advantage of CFDs over conventional trade is that they enable traders to benefit from price fluctuations without necessarily owning the coins.
-It is true that this point alone may be enough reason why many people have shown interest in CFD trading, but does it really outweigh owning cryptocurrencies?
+Trading Bitcoin or other altcoins is not a new crypto trading strategy for many people.
+Spot trading involves purchasing a digital coin when its current price is low and selling it as soon as the price rises to make a profit.
+Although the spot market has been in existence for some time now, another form of trading digital currencies known as crypto CFDs has recently emerged.
+The advantage of CFDs over conventional trade is that they enable traders to benefit from adverse price movements without necessarily owning the coins.
+It is true that this point alone may be enough reason why many people have shown interest in CFD trading, but does it really outweigh owning crypto assets? (the short answer is no!)
 This is what we explore in this Crypto Spot vs Crypto CFD guide.

-A contract for difference (CFD) is a financial derivative that works as an agreement between two parties: a trader and a brokerage firm.
+CFD (Contract For Difference) is a financial derivative that works as an agreement between a trader and a brokerage firm.
 In this case, however, the trader doesn’t possess any digital currency involved with the transaction while trying to capitalize on potential gains by predicting whether the selected crypto will appreciate or depreciate against its value within a given period of time.
-If correct, then he earns profit, but if wrong, then he pays losses accordingly.
+If correct, he earns profit, but if wrong, he pays losses accordingly.
 Profit/Loss=Quantity×(Value2−Value1) + Fees

 Leverage in Crypto CFDs

 In spot trading, traders can use a specific leverage amount during the trade execution process, whereas in crypto CFDs, traders have the flexibility to utilize leverage as well.
-The merits of having such an option are obvious because traders could potentially deal with several times greater amounts compared with simply buying chosen crypto at once.
-Nevertheless, one must take into consideration that higher leverages also mean increased risk exposure to losses.
+The merits of having such an option are obvious because experienced traders could potentially deal with several times greater amounts compared with simply buying chosen crypto at once.
+Nevertheless, one must take into consideration that higher leverage with CFDs also means increased risk exposure to losses.

 Additional Benefits of Crypto CFDs